RE: [IPp] Re: Choosing a pump and using a Continous Glucose Monitor

 Can any of you out there speak to your like/dislike of Animas, and in

 particular, if you use and like the carbsmart feature?

 Have any of you parents used the CGM with your children?
 Although it

-is not yet FDA approved for kids, there are Dr's out there willing to
+yet FDA approved for kids, there are Dr's out there willing to prescribe

 If we are going to go for the CGM, then I think MiniMed is the way to

 There CGM "talks" directly to the pump, and has other good features.
 If

 not going to try the CGM, then I would really like to go with Animas.

 I read on the other digest that MM has just been approved for a "stand

 CGM, which would mean the CGM could be used with any pump.
 Does anyone